leoloveisme/happybeings/Book I Episode IV - New horizons/English/Life of conscious choice(s).md

 We can choose the lives we want to live and in what shape, form and / or being.

-We can decide to live one of our lives as a tree or as a fish or a bird or as a bug or as a colony of ants.
+We can decide to live one of our lives as a tree or as a fish or a bird or as a bug or as a ant.
 And sometimes some of us decide to live life as only one form of being.